BroadcomMFD/explorer-for-endevor/README.md

    **Note:** If all statuses are selected, no packages are filtered out.

+3. (Optional) Specify a package ID to fetch packages that match the ID only and press **Enter**.
+Alternatively, click on the plus button in the top right corner of the dialog to fetch packages that match the status filer only.

-You successfully applied a filter to the listed packages.
+You successfully applied filters to the fetched packages.

 ### Cast a Package